Conic K\"{a}hler-Einstein metrics along simple normal crossing divisors on Fano manifolds: Abstract

 \section{Abstract}

 We prove that on one \ka-Einstein Fano manifold without holomorphic vector fields, there exists a unique conical \ka-Einstein metric along a simple normal crossing divisor with admissible prescribed cone angles.
-We also establish a curvature estimate for conic metrics along a simple normal crossing divisor which generalizes Li-Rubinstein's estimate and derive high order estimates from this estimate.
+We also establish a curvature estimate for conic metrics along a simple normal crossing divisor which generalizes Li-Rubinstein's curvature estimate for one divisor case.